tnichols217/notes/college/Extra Questions.md

 2. Tell us about something you are proud of since you submitted your application.
 (125 words)

 ### 🟩

 > [!para]
+> Since submitting my application, I have been offered 3 internships.
+I chose to intern at an Art Studio for digital 3D design, modelling, and animation.
+The kinds of things that are required to accomplish my internship are effectively the opposites of programming: creative thought instead of order, logic, and problem solving.
+I enjoy being able to think and work in a way that is different from normal for me.
+My boss was so impressed with me even though I am the youngest and offered me a permanent job if I wanted.
+I am proud that something I worked to improve in myself has improved to the point where it scored me an internship where I can economically add value to the team.

+> [!para]
 > Since I have submitted my application, I have gotten the opportunity to intern at a local art studio for digital 3D design, modelling, and animation.
 I am very proud that I am able to handle the responsibility well.
 As the youngest person on the team, my colleagues often doubt that I would be able to understand or accomplish much, but one of my colleagues expressed that she was impressed by what I have managed to do there.
 I am proud that I am able to excel at art alongside my main hobby programming.